Driving abroad for the first time can be a daunting experience.

 2. Consider Taking Advanced Driving Courses

-Taking such classes before you embark on your international trip will help you to feel more prepared for driving in foreign countries.
+Taking these classes before you embark on your international trip will help you to feel more prepared for driving in foreign countries.

 3. Know the Laws and Speed Limits